 An industry ill-prepared for change?

-Call me cynical, but I don’t believe that the SEO and CRO communities have really established a set of shared understandings or definions so far.
+Call me cynical, but I don’t believe that the SEO and CRO communities have really established a set of shared understandings or definions so far to help us get to a point where we can confidently talk about engagement or searcher satisfsction from an on-page perspective.
 And my concern is that without that dialogue and collaboration, neither will ever really be able to fully optimise for the click and what happens after the click as the singular experience that is actually is.

-It comes down to a fundamental truth about this ‘post-Pagerank’ ecosystem – that good user experience and good SEO ought to share the same goals and talk the same language.
+It comes down to a fundamental truth about what I'm loosely referring to as the ‘post-Pagerank’ ecosystem – that good user experience and good SEO ought to share the same goals and talk the same language.
 That all sounds a bit utopian, and possibly far from reality at the moment.
 Which got me thinking, how might this work in practice?
 I don't claim to have the answer - but rather I wanted to share a way of thinking that I thought teams could adopt and share to help work towards shared Goals, underpinned by a pretty simple process.

 We need a collaborative framework for SEO & CRO